GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v5/index.md

 In Workbox v5, plugins are stateless.
 That means if a request for `/index.html` triggers both the `requestWillFetch` and `cachedResponseWillBeUsed` callbacks, those two callbacks have no way of communicating with each other or even knowing that they were triggered by the same request.

 In v6, all plugin callbacks will also be passed a new `state` object.
-This state object will be unique to this particular plugin object and this particular strategy invocation (i.e. the call to `handle()`).
+This state object will be unique to this particular plugin object and this particular strategy invocation (the call to `handle()`).
 This allows developers to write plugins where one callback can conditionally do something based on what another callback in the same plugin did (e.g. compute the time delta between running `requestWillFetch` and `fetchDidSucceed` or `fetchDidFail`).

 #### New plugin lifecycle callbacks